-Locate the charoset o table as we the maror.
+Locate the charoset o

 charoset on the table as well as the maror...
 Get two pieces of matzah to make your "sandwich."

 Leader: In the days of the Second Temple, the sage Hillel used to say, "If I am not for myself, who will be for me?
 But if I am only for myself, what am I?
 And if not now, when?"
 (Pirke Avot 1:14).
 During Passover Hillel used to make a "sandwich" of matzah, maror and lamb to fulfill the Torah's command: "You shall eat the Passover with matzah and maror."